The Co-operators Accessibility Multi-Year Plan and Policy

-A guide dog is defined in Section One of the Blind Persons’ Rights Act.
-To be considered a service animal under this Customer Service Policy, it must be readily apparent that the animal is being used because of a person’s disability or the person with a disability must provide a letter from a physician or nurse confirming that it is required because of his or her disability.
+To be considered a service animal under this Customer Service Policy, it must be readily apparent that the animal is being used because of a person’s disability or the person with a disability must provide a letter from a regulated health professional confirming that it is required because of his or her disability.

 Where a person with a disability is accompanied by a support person, The Co-operators staff, volunteers and third party contractors shall ensure that both persons are permitted to enter the premises together and shall ensure that the person with a disability can access the support person while on the premises.